Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Experiments

-As for the text prompts to be input, in order to simulate realistic scenarios, we avoid using the descriptions of the styles or subcategories as the conditions.
-In the DomainNet dataset, we only use category labels as prompts, such as \textit{"airplane"} or \textit{"bridge"}, without using the descriptions of styles like \textit{"clipart"} or \textit{"quickdraw"}.
-Similarly, in the OpenImage and NICO++, we only use the super-categories as the text prompts without specifying subcategories.
-For example, in the NICO++\_U dataset, the \textit{"flower"} class contains six domains, including \textit{"bouquet"} and \textit{"wreath"}, but we only use \textit{"flower"} as the text prompt, without providing the specific subcategory.
+\textbf{Datasets.} We adopt three datasets to evaluate the performance of FedDISC: DomainNet~\cite{peng2019moment}, OpenImage~\cite{kuznetsova2020open}, and NICO++~\cite{zhang2022NICO++}.
+NICO++ can be divided into the common contexts (NICO++\_C) and the unique contexts (NICO++\_U).
+We divide each dataset into six clients based on the inherent domain division of the dataset itself.
+Due to space constraints, we provide a comprehensive description of our dataset in the supplementary materials.

-\textbf{Baselines.} The model architecture we used is a composite of a pre-trained CLIP and a linear classifier.
-During fine-tuning, we freeze the pre-trained CLIP and only fine-tune the additional classifier.
-We mainly compare our method with 5 baseline approaches: 1) \textbf{Fine-tuning}: directly fine-tuning the model with the uploaded cluster centroids and corresponding pseudo-labels.
-2) \textbf{CLIP Zero-shot}: using the zero-shot classification capability of pre-trained CLIP without any fine-tuning.
-3)\textbf{FedAvg-sm}: Semi-supervised FedAvg, using clients' data and corresponding pseudo-labels for conducting FedAvg, which requires client training and multiple rounds of communications.
-In addition, we evaluate the SOTA semi-supervised federated learning methods: 4)\textbf{SemiFL} ~\cite{diao2021semifl} and 5)\textbf{RSCFed}~\cite{liang2022rscfed}.
-Noted that as there is currently no one-shot semi-supervised federated learning method, the chosen semi-supervised methods require multiple rounds of communication for comparison.
+\textbf{Compared Methods.} We mainly compare our method with 7 methods: 1) \textbf{Fine-tune}: Directly fine-tuning the model with the uploaded cluster centroids and corresponding pseudo-labels.
+2) \textbf{Zero-shot}: Using the zero-shot classification capability of pre-trained CLIP to classify client images without any additional training.
+3) \textbf{FedAvg}: Using clients' data and corresponding pseudo-labels for conducting FedAvg.
+In addition, we evaluate the SOTA semi-FL methods: 4) \textbf{SemiFL} ~\cite{diao2021semifl} and 5) \textbf{RSCFed}~\cite{liang2022rscfed}.
+Note that as there is currently no one-shot semi-FL method, the chosen semi-supervised methods require multiple rounds of communication for comparison.
+6) \textbf{Prompts}: Image generation is directly performed without utilizing any image features as guidance and solely relying on the text prompts.
+7) \textbf{Ceiling}.
+As mentioned in the introduction, the inaccessible performance ceiling involves directly uploading and labeling all client images to the server for training the aggregated model, also known as centralized training.
+And it needs to be mentioned that the \textbf{FedAvg}, \textbf{RSCFed}, and \textbf{SemiFL} all need multiple iterations.

-\textbf{Implementation Details.} Our method is mainly implemented based on \textit{PyTorch} and \textit{Diffusers}.
-For the base model, we use the \textit{Stable-Diffusion-Unclip-v2.1}~\cite{rombach2022high} from \textit{HuggingFace}, where the pre-trained diffusion model is used as $\epsilon_\theta$ for image generation, and the pre-trained CLIP~\cite{radford2021learning} from \textit{HuggingFace} is used as $E_\theta$ for image encoding.
-During the image generating process, we use the DDIM scheduler and set the number of iterations for denoising to 20.
-Unless otherwise specified, the number of uploaded cluster centroids $L$ is set to 5.
-Conditioned on each cluster centroid, the number of generated images $R$ is 10.
-The weights of noises $w_f$ and $w_g$ are 2.
-The intensity of the noise-adding process is 200.
-During the subsequent fine-tuning phase, we use the SGD optimizer with a learning rate of 0.01 and a batch size of 256.
-All experiments are completed with four NVIDIA GeForce RTX 3090 GPUs.